 By doubling your bet after every loss, you are playing to always earn your betted amount back, plus an additional win.

 The starting bet in the Martingale System is £ 1.
-Every time you lose, you double your last bet amount, so if you were to lose only, it would look like this: £1, 2, 4, 8, 16, 32, etc. Whenever you win, you return to your starting bet of £ 1, and begin he whole process again.
-Since this system doubles the betting amount, keep in mind that the betting amount increases enormously, so your betting limits should also be incredibly high, as well as your bank roll.
+Every time you lose, you double your last bet amount, so if you were to lose only, it would look like this: £1, 2, 4, 8, 16, 32, etc. Whenever you win, you return to your starting bet of £ 1 and begin the whole process again.
+Since this system doubles the betting amount, keep in mind that the betting amount increases enormously, so your betting limits should also be incredibly high, as well as your bankroll.

 Does it work?

 The system is sound, in regards to that you always win more than you bet when your bet falls, but the betting amount increases exponentially, after only a few losses (it doubles every bet).

 Since losses can be so high, the Martingale System is also seen by many players as one of the riskiest strategies in playing roulette.
 In the example given above, you do only with £ 1, after having bet £ 31 in total.

 Since the betting amount increases so drastically after a few losses, it is also important to find a table with very high limits, so that the casino does not force you to stop betting after your losses have continued for a while.
 In this case, you would lose all your invested bets.
 The problem with high limits tables is that the minimum bet is also minimized.
 This can/must be played with a higher starting amount, as long as you keep and are allowed to double your bet time after time..

 We personally tried this for two weeks with the £ 1 variation (bet £ 255) and won a total of £ 1,100 on roulette.
 But..unfortunately, we ended up losing this afterwards.
 As the wrong bet fell some many times that we weren’t allowed to double up our bet because of the maximum table limit and our own budget limit.